 While competitor targeting can be a goldmine for customer acquisition, proceed with caution.
 It can open you up to a bidding war and inflate the CPC.
 You also need to respect Google rules to avoid being reported for the use of the trademarked brand name in your ad text/display URLs.

 Tip: Our favourite tool for competition targeting is SEMRush.
 It helps us to perform detailed competitor analysis and do robust and accurate keyword research.

 Google Ads take time to master.
 But it's completely possible to gain more customers, increase brand awareness and produce a constant flow of warm leads while keeping your ad spend under control.
 All you need is a well-thought-out approach.
 Start with these 5 tips and see how your results improve.

-BIAS is a triple-award winning digital agency specialising in Inbound Marketing.
+BIAS is an award winning digital agency specialising in Inbound Marketing.
 Need support with an upcoming PPC campaign?
 Let’s chat.